 After a careful (or nerve-racking) drive down the tiny roads around Lampugh and Croasdale, you’ll eventually get to a car park at Bowness Knott, a wee crag on the side of the ridge.
 It’s a spacious parking area and free.

 From Bowness Knott follow the route out and round, up the Western flanks of Great Bourne for a beast of an ascent.
 Why not set off in the late afternoon and give you time to pitch a shelter of some description before sunset?

 Wild camping gives you the chance to get up at 2 am for a pee and end up setting up a tripod and DLSR to take some night photography.
-If you get a clear sky, it can be very rewarding.
+Very rewarding if you get a clear sky.